njmulsqb/njmulsqb.github.io/_posts/2023-09-23-The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 Began with LLMNR poisoning.
 I used Responder to poison the LLMNR and NBT-NS requests.
 After I ran LLMNR poisoning, I was hoping for hashes flying around in my terminal which usually happens in big environments, but I got nothing.
 Absolute silence!
 I left the the responder running over night expecting to get some hashes but the next day there was nothing on the terminal ☹️

 I logged into the domain-joined machine to see if I can invoke the LLMNR poisoning manually, wrote some non-existent shares into the file explorer hoping that it will invoke LLMNR and Responder will catch the hash but nothing happened.
-The responder was not entertaining the LLMNR queries and it only worked when I manually entered the IP of the attacker machine like \\attacker-IP-address in the file explorer, in that case I was getting the hashes but that was not what I wanted.
-I wanted to get the hashes by just running responder and waiting for the hashes to come in.
+The responder was not entertaining the LLMNR queries and it only worked when I manually entered the IP of the attacker machine like `\\attacker-IP-address` in the file explorer, in that case I was getting the hashes but that was not what I wanted.
+I wanted to get the hashes by just running responder and wait for users to invoke LLMNR queries.

 Did lots of digging, spent numerous hours in it but it was not working.
 LLMNR was enabled on the hosts, I was able to ping all the DCs from Kali and Kali was reachable in the network too but it was not working.
 Everything looked fine on my end, upon running the responder in analyze mode I observed a DNS IP which I wasn't aware of